 Indicate text that is a literal example of a piece of a program.
 Text is displayed using typewriter font where possible.
 Formatting, e.g. line breaks, is preserved.
-(Note that this includes a line break after the initial $\{$, so typically text should start on the same line as the command.)
+Displayed in a separate paragraph.

 Due to limitations in LATEX as of this writing, this macro may not be nested within other markup macros other than \dQuote and \sQuote, as errors or bad formatting may result.